Aliases for PRKACG Gene

 Cyclic AMP-dependent protein kinase (PKA) consists of two catalytic subunits and a regulatory subunit dimer.
 This gene encodes the gamma form of its catalytic subunit.
 The gene is intronless and is thought to be a retrotransposon derived from the gene for the alpha form of the PKA catalytic subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKACG Gene

 PRKACG (Protein Kinase CAMP-Activated Catalytic Subunit Gamma) is a Protein Coding gene.
-Diseases associated with PRKACG include bleeding disorder, platelet-type, 19 and severe autosomal recessive macrothrombocytopenia.
-Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
+Diseases associated with PRKACG include Bleeding Disorder, Platelet-Type, 19 and Stormorken Syndrome.
+Among its related pathways are RET signaling and DAG and IP3 signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 UniProtKB/Swiss-Prot for PRKACG Gene

 Phosphorylates a large number of substrates in the cytoplasm and the nucleus.

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.